falkosch/edu.schwabe.multi-tenancy-webapp/README.md

 ## How to Use

-Generally available package.json scripts are:
+General available package.json scripts are:

 - Lint and "auto-fix" all sources with `npm run lint`.